RD211/actors/README.md

 * Triton kernel for computing log‑probabilities.
 Helps with long context a bit.
 [More details here.](docs/logps_kernel.md)
 * [Liger kernels](https://github.com/linkedin/Liger-Kernel) for computing the GRPO loss.
 * Efficient streamed implementation for updating vLLM weights along with LoRA in‑memory updates.
 [More details here.](docs/updating_weights.md)

+#### Debugging VRAM
+> In order to debug memory issues try running with `ACTORS_LOGGING_LEVEL='verbose'`.

+Sometimes memory becomes very fragmented and can cause OOM errors when switching to the inference part.
+You can try running with: `PYTORCH_CUDA_ALLOC_CONF=garbage_collection_threshold:0.3,max_split_size_mb:64` and it might fix the problem.

+Sometimes, after a failed run, memory might remain allocated for a while.
+Make sure to terminate all previous processes before starting a new run.

 ---